XelaRy/AliceGardenExtreme/README.md

 ## License

-Alice Garden Game Console is released under the MIT License.
+Alice Garden Extreme is released under the MIT License.
 See LICENSE for more information.